kmusayeva/GlobalAMFPred/README.md

 4. Support-vector machines (svm)
 5. Autogluon

-Here, most methods, hf, rf, gb, k-nnn, svm, lgbm, xgboost and autogluon are binary relevance learners: learning is done for each label separately.
+All methods, except ecc and lp, are binary relevance learners: learning is done for each label separately.
-On the other hand, ecc and lp leverage the label relationship.
+On the other hand, ecc and lp leverage label relationships.